 Another suggestion, made by Woodrow Wilson among others, is to require the president’s cabinet to come from members of Congress (who would also continue on in that body), as is the case with parliaments.
 This would help to increase cooperation between the President and Congress.
 Right now, of course, such an arrangement is explicitly forbidden by the Constitution.
 Others have proposed giving the president the power to dissolve Congress and call for new elections when the government has become so mired in gridlock that it is impeding action on coherent policy programs.
 This would give the public an opportunity to weigh in and perhaps create a new consensus among the branches.

 Interestingly, some of the democratic reforms talked about elsewhere on this site to address different problems, might also help with gridlock.
 For example, one solution to a Senate which grossly mis-represents American voters is to greatly reduce its powers – make it like the weak upper houses in many parliamentary systems that have limited powers to block legislation.
 And if we could get rid of our mis-firing Electoral College and fix the mis-representation caused in the U.S. House by gerrymandering, this would increase the chances of the House and the President being elected by the same party.
 Also, we could eliminate presidential vetoes and signing statements, both of which have been increasingly abused to frustrate the will of Congress.

-Several things lessen the possibility of reform on this issue.
+But several factors lessen the possibility of any other systemic reforms of our separation of powers system.
 First, most of the proposed solutions require constitutional amendments.
 It’s extremely difficult to push through any constitutional change, since that needs the agreement of two-thirds of the House and Senate and three-quarters of the states.
 One critic of our separation-of-powers system referred to this problem as a Catch 22.
 “The system is so broken that it needs to be changed but there is no way to change it because the system is so broken.”